 front ranks. ….Denis was superb before, he’s unbelievable

 now.
-One of the decade’s masterworks, in any genre.”
+One of the decade’s masterworks, in any genre.” “…attempting to repeat the past only offers evidence that

 an artist is void of new ideas and concepts.
 One must go forward and evolve.